PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 12: A script that displays the 10 newest files in the current directory.
 Requirements:
 One file per line
-Sorted from the newest to the oldest
+Sorted from the newest to the oldest.
+TASK 13: A script that takes a list of words as input and prints only words that appear exactly once.
+Input format: One line, one word
+Output format: One line, one word
+Words should be sorted.